SINHASantos/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

     Following this feedback, the error in the code was fixed, the initialization state was updated and the left-over bytes are now read in order with padding (rather than consumed by the 4th state-word).

-* Chris Anderson (@injinj) did amazing work exploring a 128 bit variation and attacking RiskyHash using a variation on a Meet-In-The-Middle attack, written by Hening Makholm (@hmakholm), that discovers hash collisions with a small Hamming distance ([SMHasher fork](https://github.com/hmakholm/smhasher)).
+* Chris Anderson (@injinj) did amazing work exploring a 128 bit variation and attacking RiskyHash using a variation on a Meet-In-The-Middle attack, written by Henning Makholm (@hmakholm), that discovers hash collisions with a small Hamming distance ([SMHasher fork](https://github.com/hmakholm/smhasher)).

     Following this input, RiskyHash updated the way the message length is incorporated into the final hash and updated the consumption stage to replace the initial XOR with ADD.